DR LEON CARP AWARD

 This gift, from the UHG Foundation, is made in honour and recognition of Dr Leon Carp.

-Dr Leon Carp graduated medicine at Melbourne University in 1958 and spent his early years at Prince Henry Hospital.
-He explored a number of medical specialties but was ultimately attracted to the wonderful variety that General Practice offered.
+Dr Leon Carp graduated medicine at The University of Melbourne in 1958 and spent his early years at Prince Henry Hospital.
+He explored a number of medical specialties but was ultimately attracted to the wonderful variety that general practice offered.
 He worked in the inner Melbourne suburb of Prahran as the owner of High Street Medical Clinic for almost 60 years where he was revered and loved by his patients.

-Leon was the quintessential General Practitioner, looking after families from cradle to grave.
-Seven days a week Leon would be available for his patients whether it was in his clinic visiting them at home, delivering well over 1000 babies at Margaret Coles maternity wing at the Alfred Hospital, looking after workers in the local factories or doing short anaesthetics for his peers.
+Leon was the quintessential general practitioner, looking after families from cradle to grave.
+Seven days a week Leon would be available for his patients whether it was in his clinic, visiting them at home or delivering thousands of babies at Margaret Cole's Maternity wing of the Alfred Hospital, Cabrini Hospital and other smaller hospitals.
+He also looked after workers in the local factories doing short anaesthetics for his peers.
 He retired from clinical practice in 2019 at the age of 85 years.

-This award is in honour and recognition of Leon’s dedication and service to the community and to the field of General Practice.
-Through the establishment of the Dr Leon Carp Award Leon will continue to make a meaningful impact on General Practice for many years to come.
+This award is in honour and recognition of Leon’s dedication and service to the community and to the field of general practice.
+Through the establishment of this award, Leon will continue to make a meaningful impact on general practice for many years to come.

 About the award